Claude Code token limits: Guide for engineering leaders

 But if you're only looking at tokens and dollars, you're missing the point.
 The real question isn't how much you're spending.
 It's whether that spend is delivering impact.

-How Faros AI helps organizations optimize AI coding tool spend and impact
+How Faros helps organizations optimize AI coding tool spend and impact

 Engineering teams are deploying GitHub Copilot, Cursor, Windsurf, Claude Code, and other AI coding assistants under the watchful eyes of executives who expect significant productivity gains.
 The challenge is that most organizations lack the infrastructure to actually measure whether those gains are materializing.